joelsiks/ctf_writeups/2021/0x41414141/optimizer.md

 >
 ```

-This prompt was more straight forward.
-Now we only need to calculate the count of inversions needed to sort the given array with merge sort.
+Now we need to calculate the count of inversions needed to sort the given array with merge sort.

 When enough prompts have been solved, the flag is printed: